mlflow/mlflow/docs/source/tutorial-tracking.rst

 Filtering and searching in the MLflow Tracking UI
 --------------------------------------------------

 A machine lerning experiment inevitably generates a large number of runs.
-You are free to create as many experiments as desired, but often a single experiment is best thought of as a single machine learning problem.
+You are free to create as many experiments as desired, but often a single machine learning problem is best thought of as a single experiment.
 The deployed solution will be a matter of a long evolution of data and feature engineering, architecture selection, and parameters.
 Filtering the runs displayed quickly becomes important.

 Search with SQL WHERE subset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A search filter is one or more expressions joined by the AND keyword.
-The syntax does not support OR.
+The search syntax does not support OR.
 Each expression has three parts: an identifier of the target entity (for instance, ``metrics.accuracy``), a comparator (for instance, ``>=`` for numeric values, ``LIKE`` for strings), and a constant.
 For example:

 .. code-block:: sql